 Dealing with acne can be frustrating, to say the least.
 And when you throw acne scars into the mix, it can get even more complicated.
 As with most scars on the body, there's no magic serum or tonic to make acne scars magically disappear overnight.
 The same is true for pitted acne scars, the ones that tend to leave behind a hollow, "pit-like" impression in the skin.

 Despite being among the most common skincare conditions, both acne and acne scars can look, feel, and respond to treatments differently for each individual.
-So, we've tapped double board-certified dermatologist Brendan Camp for expert insight into managing, treating, and eliminating the pitted acne scars that breakouts can leave behind.
+So, we've tapped double board-certified dermatologist Brendan Camp and Jeriel Weitz for expert insights into managing, treating, and eliminating the pitted acne scars that breakouts can leave behind.

 Below, Camp shares 11 recommendations for treating pitted acne scars.